00mjk/jfmt/docs/COLORIZE-EXAMPLES.md

 CustomColorFormat ccf1 = new CustomColorFormat();

 // 2.
-The text color is given, the background color is default, no decoration CustomColorFormat ccf2 = new CustomColorFormat(CustomColorFormat.TColor.BLACK);
+The text color is given, the background color is default, no decoration CustomColorFormat ccf2 = new CustomColorFormat(TColor.BLACK);

 // 3.
-The text color is given, the background color is given, no decoration CustomColorFormat ccf3 = new CustomColorFormat(CustomColorFormat.TColor.BLACK, CustomColorFormat.BgColor.BRIGHT_RED);
+The text color is given, the background color is given, no decoration CustomColorFormat ccf3 = new CustomColorFormat(TColor.BLACK, BgColor.BRIGHT_RED);

 // 4. all values are given
-CustomColorFormat ccf4 = new CustomColorFormat(CustomColorFormat.TColor.BLACK, CustomColorFormat.BgColor.BRIGHT_RED, CustomColorFormat.TDecoration.UNDERLINE);
+CustomColorFormat ccf4 = new CustomColorFormat(TColor.BLACK, BgColor.BRIGHT_RED, TDecoration.UNDERLINE);

 // Methods:
 CustomColorFormat ccf = new CustomColorFormat(); -> // Empty constructor